 Hello, welcome to my blog.
-I’m back after a couple of weeks off with our family, during which we celebrated our eldest daughter’s 16th birthday – erm where did those years go??
-Anyway, I digress!
-It was a wonderful holiday, especially as we were joined by family for a few days over the birthday celebrations.
-So I took my spring form cake tin with me – doesn’t everyone??
+I’m back after a couple of weeks off with our family, during which we celebrated our eldest daughter’s 16th birthday – erm where did those years go?
+Anyway, I digress.
+Because it was a wonderful holiday, especially as we were joined by family for a few days over the birthday celebrations.
+So I took my spring form cake tin with me – doesn’t everyone?
 Star had a maltesers ice cream cake on her birthday, which was knockout!
-Buuutt now we’re home and there are other family members to celebrate Star’s birthday, so, knowing her favourite cake is Chocolate Marble and she’s not a big fan of icing, I decided to change up my usual Chocolate Marble Cake recipe and make her a Marbled Chocolate Bundt Cake.
-Ooh you are going to be so pleased I came up with this cake!!
+Buuutt now we’re home and there are other family members to celebrate Star’s birthday.
+Since I know her favourite cake is Chocolate Marble and she’s not a big fan of icing, I decided to make her a Marbled Chocolate Bundt Cake.
+And you are going to be so pleased I came up with this cake – just look!

 See – I thought you’d be pleased.
 This is the second recipe I have made where I use plain flour and add the baking powder separately, it gives more control over the rise of the sponge.
 Also I guessed all the quantities for the size of cake (I mean, I did have a rough idea!!).
 This Marbled Chocolate Bundt Cake was a complete success, both visually and in the taste department.

 Most importantly to me though was that the birthday girl herself liked it.
-Tick box – result!!
+Tick box – result!
 This cake has a wonderfully moist texture, resulting in most of it being consumed on the day of baking.
-The drizzled chocolate adds different flavours and texture, overall this cake is a stunner.
+Most importantly the drizzled chocolate adds different flavours and texture, sprinkled with edible stars and this cake is a stunner.
 Perfect as a Celebration cake.

-Soo gorgeous I know.
-I’m even toying with the idea of making a jelly in it – can you imagine??
+So gorgeous, I know.
+I’m even toying with the idea of making a jelly in it, can you imagine??
 Have you ever tried making a jelly in a Bundt tin?
 I’m guessing you’d have to lightly oil the inside of the pan with a flavouless oil, but I think it could totally work.
 I’ll keep you posted!

 Anyway enough about glorious Bundt pans and onto how to make this cake!!